synechron-finlabs/quorum-maker/README.md

 3. The deployment is done either publicly or privately
 4. In case of private deployment the public keys of the concerned parties are sent from the UI
 5. The list of network participants and their corresponding public keys are fetched using a REST API call
-6. Error messages that occur from compilation failures are also displayed on UI All the deployed contracts are easily accessible from the UI in the format contractAddress_contractName and contain the corresponding ABI, Bytecode and JSON
+6. Error messages that occur from compilation failures are also displayed on the UI

+All the deployed contracts are easily accessible from the UI in the format contractAddress_contractName and contain the corresponding ABI, Bytecode and JSON

 ![Screenshot 5](https://github.com/synechron-finlabs/quorum-maker/blob/V2.0/img/screenshot5.png)

 # Node Manager API

 Quorum Maker provides APIs that internally uses, but useful for application development.